San Francisco Rental Unit Registration Begins

 The San Francisco Housing Inventory Reporting Ordinance will require owners to report information on the current use of all residential units in the City.
 Starting July 1, 2022, owners of buildings with more than 10 units must register units and report information.
-Owners of buildings with fewer units must register starting in the Fall of 2022.
+Owners of buildings with fewer units may commence registration on March 1, 2023.

 The SF Housing Inventory law will require owners to obtain a license as a prerequisite to raising rents on tenants.
 If an owner fails to properly register their units, a license will not be issued.
 The withholding of a license is temporary until the owner registers the unit.